DannyArends/DImGui/README.md

     * `dub`

 ### Structure
-The following folders are interesting, if you're interested in how CalderaD is coded:
+The following folders are interesting, if you're interested in how the repository is structured:

 - [src/](./src/) which stores the D source code
 - [src/engine](./src/engine/) main folder for the engine objects